mpv-player/mpv/DOCS/man/options.rst

     macOS only.

+``--macos-geometry-calculation=<visible|whole>``
+    This changes the rectangle which is used to calculate the screen position and size of the window (default: visible). ``visible`` takes the the menu bar and Dock into account and the window is only positioned/sized within the visible screen frame rectangle, ``whole`` takes the whole screen frame rectangle and ignores the menu bar and Dock.
+Other previous restrictions still apply, like the window can't be placed on top of the menu bar etc.

+    macOS only.

 ``--android-surface-size=<WxH>``
     Set dimensions of the rendering surface used by the Android gpu context.
     Needs to be set by the embedding application if the dimensions change during